aptible/terraform-provider-aptible/docs/resources/replica.md

   created from.
 - `handle` - The handle for the Database.
 This must be all lower case, and only contain letters, numbers, `-`, `_`, or `.`
-- `container_size` - The size of container used for the Database, in MB of RAM.
+- `container_size` - (Default: 1024) The size of container used for the
+  Database, in MB of RAM.
 - `disk_size` - The disk size of the Database, in GB.

 ## Attribute Reference